TechGrounds-Cloud8/cloud8-Rolfsijtema/week3cloud8/SEC-08 Detection Response Anali.md

 A Company makes daily backups of their database.
 The database is automatically recovered when a failure happens using the most recent available backup.
 The recovery happens on a different physical machine than the original database, and the entire process takes about 15 minutes.

 What is the RPO of the database?
-24hrs maximum.
+Minimal 15min max -  24hrs maximum since the backup is once every 24hrs.

 For example, you can use a three-tier model to design your business continuity plan: